Type class

-In computer science, a type class is a type system construct that supports ad hoc polymorphism.
+In computer science, a type class is a type system construct that supports ad hoc polymorphism in a programming language.
 This is achieved by adding constraints to type variables in parametrically polymorphic types.
 Such a constraint typically involves a type class T and a type variable a, and means that a can only be instantiated to a type whose members support the overloaded operations associated with T.

-Type classes were first implemented in the Haskell programming language after first being proposed by Philip Wadler and Stephen Blott as an extension to "eqtypes" in Standard ML, and were originally conceived as a way of implementing overloaded arithmetic and equality operators in a principled fashion.
+Type classes were first implemented in the language Haskell after first being proposed by Philip Wadler and Stephen Blott as an extension to eqtypes in Standard ML, and were originally conceived as a way of implementing overloaded arithmetic and equality operators in a principled fashion.

-In contrast with the "eqtypes" of Standard ML, overloading the equality operator through the use of type classes in Haskell does not require extensive modification of the compiler frontend or the underlying type system.
+In contrast with the "eqtypes" of Standard ML, overloading the equality operator through the use of type classes in Haskell does not need extensive modification of the compiler frontend or the underlying type system.

 Overview

 Type classes are defined by specifying a set of function or constant names, together with their respective types, that must exist for every type that belongs to the class.
 In Haskell, types can be parameterized; a type class Eq intended to contain types that admit equality would be declared in the following way: